 In the PlayStation 5 specs reveal below, first broadcast in March 2020, lead system architect Mark Cerny took to the stage and spoke about console design.
 The end result was a thoroughly comprehensive breakdown of the PS5's innards, but it was mostly geared towards developers.

-This means we had no new footage, nor did we receive any new design information, not even a shot of the console.
-However, the game creation possibilities of the tech Cerny debuted set tongues wagging.
+While we weren't treated to a look at the console at the time, the game creation possibilities of the tech Cerny debuted set tongues wagging.
 Below, you can find a comprehensive breakdown of the most important PS5 technical details.